-(2) Represents the aggregate value of the acceleration of vesting of the executive officer's unvested stock options based on the spread between the closing price of the Company's Common Stock on May 31, 2017 (the last business day of the last fiscal year) of \$4.58 and the exercise price of the stock options.
-Aggregate intrinsic value represents only the value for those options in which the exercise price of the option is less than the market value of the Company's stock on May 31, 2017.
+(2) Represents the aggregate value of the acceleration of vesting of the executive officer's unvested stock options based on the spread between the closing price of the Company's Common Stock on May 31, 2018 of \$2.60 and the exercise price of the stock options.

-(3) Represents the aggregate value of the acceleration of vesting of the executive officer's unvested RSUs based on the closing price of the Company's Common Stock on May 31, 2017 of \$4.58.
+(3) Represents the aggregate value of the acceleration of vesting of the executive officer's unvested RSUs based on the closing price of the Company's Common Stock on May 31, 2018 of \$2.60.